-Osteoarthritis Tests & Diagnosis
+Osteoarthritis Diagnosis & Tests

 (Have you been living with this medical condition?
 See if you qualify for our OA clinical trials in Birmingham, AL.)

 Your doctor will analyze your aching joints and feel them for swelling.
-Also, he will determine the character of the aching joints and feel for growths of bony spurs, a characterizing sign of OA.
+Also, he will determine the character of the aching joints and feel for growths of bony spurs, a characterizing sign of osteoarthritis.
 Your doctor will record your medical history and the duration of the joint pain to help in making a proper diagnosis.
 Your doctor may order further testing to aid in the diagnostic process.

 Your doctor may have your erythrocyte sedimentation rate (ESR) checked via blood test in order to see the severity of the inflammation your body is experiencing.
 Although the ESR does not diagnose a particular disease, a high ESR level does state that the body is unwell.